Ying-Lab/SAINT/README.md

 - Pre-install running environment

  1. Unix or Linux operating system.

+ 2. CPU is enough for calculation.

- 2. Python 3 or above.
+ 3. Python 3 or above.

+ 4. Packages like sys, optparse, os, random, numpy, pandas, collections, keras and sklearn need to be prepared.

 - Detailed steps